 Resource for Cello Bags (or use nice jars)

-A great resource for inexpensive cello bags to wrap these in, Nashville Wraps.
+A great resource for inexpensive cello bags to wrap these in is Nashville Wraps, Amazon or at a crafts or cooking store.
 Sizes are as follows.
-The CC4M works perfect for giving a half pound bag.
-The next size up will hold more (C2BC).
-They offer lots of nice twists and ties as well.
-Tie with a pretty ribbon and be prepared for smiles
+An approximately 4″x2″x9″ bags works well for a half pound or a bit more.
+Use silver twist ties to close, tie with a pretty ribbon and be prepared for smiles.